rom-melnyk/color-lite/README.md

 ## Support

 The `color-lite.min.js` could be included in your HTML.
 In this case `window.Color` becomes globally accessible object.

-You can use the module with the NodeJS as well.

-* `npm install git://github.com/rom-melnyk/color-lite`;
-* `const Color = require('color-lite')`.
+It works well with all modern browsers with ES6 support.

 ## Credits